skypilot-org/skypilot/llm/codellama/README.md

 ## **Optional:** Accessing Code Llama with Chat GUI

 It is also possible to access the Code Llama service with a GUI using [FastChat](https://github.com/lm-sys/FastChat).
 To do so,
-1. We can start the chat web UI:
+1. Start the chat web UI:
 ```bash
 sky launch -c code-llama-gui ./gui.yaml --env ENDPOINT=$(sky serve status --endpoint code-llama)
 ```